 Videos are not the future anymore.
 It's a type of content vastly used nowadays.
-Last year statistics about Facebook shows that users accumulate 8 billion daily views watching videos.
+Last year statistics about Facebook show that users accumulate 8 billion daily views watching videos.

 This amount is an example of what videos represent today and what they will be for the future of marketing.
 If you're not into videos, you should start thinking about entering right away.